simonpicard/credit-default-prediction/README.md

 A financial institution is looking for a better approach to identify credit defaulters.
 They would like to understand if it's possible to predict which customers are likely to default on their loan payments after receiving their loan approval.
-If not possible then our client is interested to understand what is required to enable this in the future and thus resolve the obstacle.
+If not possible then the institution is interested to understand what is required to enable this in the future and thus resolve the obstacle.

 ## Data